MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/create-manage.md

 ## Additional information

-To speed up the process when you create a site with a new trial environment, the site metadata for all the [templates](../templates/index.md) are preloaded and appear as website records in the [Portal Management app](../configure/portal-management-app.md).
+When you create a site with a new trial environment, the site metadata for all the [templates](../templates/index.md) is preloaded.
+It appears as website records in the [Portal Management app](../configure/portal-management-app.md).

 :::image type="content" source="media/default-template/websites.png" alt-text="Website records in Portal Management app.":::